 The easiest way to get to Taipei is by flying into Taipei Songshan Airport (you can easily access the rest of the city by subway or bus) or by high-speed rail from other parts of the country.
 We use Skyscanner for the best deals.

-For day trips in Taiwan, I highly recommend getting an Easycard because you’ll get discounts on your trip – like transferring from the subway to the bus.
 Some short trips can even be free and it means you don’t have to talk to bus drivers when you jump on, just scan your card!
 Unlike China, you can use Google Maps here and it works really well for catching buses and bus times.